Hyperbolic Geometry and Closed Bosonic String Field Theory I: The String Vertices Via Hyperbolic Riemann Surfaces: Inconsistency of the naive string vertices

-In order to state the precise definition of the grafted metric, let us introduce a positive constant $b_*$ less than one and a negative constant $a_0$ for specifying the overlap of coordinate charts and to define a collar in each $\mathcal{R}_t$.
-Then the grafted metric on $\mathcal{R}_t$ is given as below \cite{Wolpert2}: \begin{itemize} \item The hyperbolic metric on $\widehat{\mathcal{R}}_0$ restricted to $\mathcal{R}^*_{b_*}$ is the grafted metric in the region complement to the region in $\mathcal{R}_t$ described by the fiberation
+In order to find the hyperbolic metric on $\mathcal{R}_t$, we need a precise definition of the grafted metric.
+For this, let us introduce arbitrary positive constants $b$ and $a$.
+The grafted metric $ds_{\text{graft}}^2$ on $\mathcal{R}_t$ is defined as follows: \begin{itemize} \item On the region complement to the plumbing collars in $\mathcal{R}_t$ described by